let-def/texpresso/EDITOR-PROTOCOL.md

 A full page QOI image has been written to `"path"`. `page` is the page number (0-indexed), `total` is the current page count, `w`×`h` are the rendered image dimensions, and `page_w`×`page_h` are the original page dimensions in TeX points.

+The receiving editor owns each temporary image after it reads the message and should delete the file.
+TeXpresso cannot unlink it immediately because transport only announces a path; a consumer that exits before cleanup can leave stale `texpresso-*` files in the selected temporary directory.

 ```
 ["page-diff", page, total, w, h, page_w, page_h, count, [[x, y, w, h, "path"], ...]]
 ```

 An incremental update to a previously rendered page.
 Only the dirty rectangles (changed regions) are encoded as QOI images.
 Each rect has position `(x, y)`, size `(w, h)`, and a path to the QOI temp file.
 This is emitted when less than 50% of the page has changed since the last render.

+As with a full-page message, the receiver should delete every rectangle file after reading it.

 ```
 ["synctex-scroll", x, y]